YichengWu/freecam3d/README.md

 ## Dataset

 The dataset is generated from Blender, which contains both the depth map from the project and camera view of a same scene, as well as the relative pose tranformation.
 The pre-processed TFrecord files can be downloaded from [Google Drive](https://drive.google.com/drive/folders/18b1CamTQd6wf2o3kxfL5aqWtWopIDuVG?usp=sharing).
-It contains 5077 training patches, 553 validation patches, and 419 test patches.
+It contains 4850 training elements, 912 validation elements, and 201 test elements.

 ## Train